Why you should choose electric heating over gas

 For a long time, gas was considered the cheapest way of heating a property.
 It is the most common form of heating in UK homes, with around 8 million gas boilers sold every year in the UK.A gas system consists of a single boiler that heats up water and then pumps it through pipes to radiators throughout the property.
 It also provides hot water to the kitchen and bathrooms.
 Over the years, gas systems have largely remained the same with little evolution.

-Electric heating, however, has evolved into an energy efficient alternative, with all the advantages of the old storage heaters but none of the disadvantages.
+Electric heaters, however, have evolved into an energy-efficient alternative, with all the advantages of the old storage heaters but none of the disadvantages.
 The shift away from gas is gaining momentum, supported by a number of crucial factors:

 1. Legislation: all new homes should meet a minimum EPC level C.

 2. Costs: gas heating installation costs are much higher than electric and do not last as long on average.

 3. Technology: electric heating technology is increasing in capability but reducing in price.

 4. Ecology: consumers more aware of the need for clean and efficient heating systems that are sustainable.

-The latest developments in electric heating include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.
+The latest developments in electric heaters include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.